Using Écluse: the operator manual

 ⚠️ The first-party publish surface authorises names, not callers.
 With publishing enabled (

-ECLUSE_MOUNTS__NPM__PUBLICATION_TARGET), theECLUSE_MOUNTS__NPM__PUBLISH_SCOPESallow-list limits which package names may be published; it's not authentication and says nothing about who may publish.
-So a staticECLUSE_MOUNTS__NPM__PUBLICATION_TARGET_TOKEN(used only when a publisher forwards none) is fail-closed: set it withoutECLUSE_AUTH_TOKENand Écluse refuses to start (PublishStaticCredentialNeedsEdge), so "static publish credential + open edge", which would let any unauthenticated client publish under the operator's credential, is unrepresentable.ECLUSE_AUTH_TOKENis the edge Écluse can verify itself; an external layer (gateway, mTLS, network policy) is good defence-in-depth but doesn't satisfy this.
-Pure passthrough (no static token, the default) needs none of this.
+ECLUSE_MOUNTS__NPM__PUBLICATION_TARGET),ECLUSE_MOUNTS__NPM__PUBLISH_ALLOWlimits which package names may be published; it is not authentication.
+So a staticECLUSE_MOUNTS__NPM__PUBLICATION_TARGET_TOKEN(used only when a publisher forwards none) is fail-closed: set it withoutECLUSE_SERVER__AUTH_TOKENand Écluse refuses to start (PublishStaticCredentialNeedsEdge), so "static publish credential + open edge" is unrepresentable.ECLUSE_SERVER__AUTH_TOKENis the edge Écluse can verify itself; an external layer is good defence-in-depth but does not satisfy this.
+Pure passthrough (the default) needs none of it.
 See Access model → Publishing.

 The configuration document

-A YAML file mounted at /etc/ecluse/config.yaml.
-It
+A YAML file mounted at /etc/ecluse/config.yaml (relocate

-carries the rule policy (see Rule policy) and, for multi-mount deployments,
+boot error).
+It carries the rule policy (see Rule policy) and, for multi-mount deployments,

 the mount map.
 Single-mount deployments desugar from

 the env vars above and need no document.
-Schema and examples: Configuration
+Schema and examples: Configuration and

+authentication.
 Deployments derive their initial policy from the default

 Secrets